suverahealth/dev-challenge/README.md

 Please fork the repository to begin the task.
 [Submission guidelines](#what-we-are-looking-for) are at the bottom of this page 😊

 ### 1] Code
-First, the code: After you have gotten familiar with the app, [technical details of the app are below](#main-app-functionality--file-structure), we would like for you to choose three tasks from the list of frontend and backend tasks below.
-Please choose at least 1 from each, including adding tests.
+First, the code: After you have gotten familiar with the app, [technical details of the app are below](#main-app-functionality--file-structure), we would like for you to choose **three** tasks from the list of frontend and backend tasks below.

+**Please choose at least 1 from each to make up your minimum of 3, and you must write at least 1 test.**

 Frontend tasks:
 1. add a section to the homepage which allows the user to filter the results according to **ONE** category that a reader might want to filter news by (e.g. topic, source, date, or ??)